aulb/aulb.github.io/README.md

 # Manual deployment
 - Run `gatsby build` to generate a new public folder
 - Change to master branch
-- Delete everything in master except CNAME, .gitignore
+- Delete all files in master except CNAME, .gitignore, favico
+- Delete all folders except: src, public, node_modules obviously
 - Copy everything from the public folder to master

 # Wishlist